Spider-Man and His Amazing Friends: Storyline

-Peter Parker (Spider-Man), Bobby Drake (Iceman), and Angelica Jones (Firestar) are all college students at Empire State University.
+Peter Parker (Spider-Man), Bobby Drake (Iceman), and Angelica Jones (Fire-Star) are all college students at Empire State University.
 After working together to defeat the Beetle and recovering the "Power Booster" he stole from Tony Stark (a.k.a.
 Iron Man) the trio decide to team-up permanently as the "Spider-Friends".
-They live together at Aunt May's home with her pet dog named Ms. Lion, a Lhasa Apso who was adopted by Firestar.
+They live together at Aunt May's home with her pet dog named Ms. Lion, a Lhasa Apso who was adopted by Fire-Star.
 Together, the superheroes battle various supervillains.

 Some stories featured team-ups with other superheroes including but not limited to Captain America, Doctor Strange, Thor, Sunfire, and the mid-1970s X-Men.

-Characters

 Original characters

-A number of characters in the series were original characters that did not appear in the comics prior to the premiere of the series:
+A number of characters were original to the series, with no comic appearance prior to the series premiere.

-Firestar
+Fire-Star

-One of the series' main characters, Firestar was created specifically for this series when the Human Torch was unavailable (due to licensing issues).
-The original plan was for Spider-Man to have fire and ice based teammates, so Angelica Jones/Firestar was created.
-Her pre-production names included Heatwave, Firefly, (both having already been names of DC Comics villains) and Starblaze.
+One of the principal characters, Fire-Star was created specifically for this series when the Human Torch was unavailable (due to licensing issues).
+The original plan was for Spider-Man to have fire and ice based teammates, so Angelica Jones/Fire-Star was created.
+Her pre-production names included Heatwave, Firefly, (both having already been names of DC Comics villains), and Starblaze.

 Firestar did not appear in Marvel's mainstream comic book universe until Uncanny X-Men #193 (May 1985).
 She appears as a member of the Hellions, a group of teenage mutants who functioned as rivals to the New Mutants (a similar group under the tutelage of Charles Xavier).
 After leaving the Hellions, Firestar becomes a founding member of the New Warriors and later serves as a distinguished member of the Avengers along with her fellow New Warrior, Justice.
 She is currently a member of the X-Men.